TIRED OF FEELING OVERWHELMED WITH DOCTOR VISITS & SHOT RECORDS?

 Next, is where you record your child’s height and weight.
 If you can see my daughter Legacee pronounced Legacy was 19 inch and 9 lbs 3 oz.

 Followed by the notes section.
-In this section, you can add whatever you like such as if you seen a different doctor than usual or what the visit was about.
+In this section, you can add whatever you like such as if you saw a different doctor than usual or what the visit was about.

 TIP: Make your child’s next appointment while still in the office.
 Then in pencil, record your child’s upcoming appointment so if it needs to be changed it can.